First Battle of Bud Dajo: Road to Bud Dajo

 The chain of events leading to Bud Dajo began when a Moro named Pala ran amok in British-held Borneo.
 (The Moros differentiate between the religious rite of the juramentado and the strictly secular violence of the amoks; Pala's rampage was of the latter.)
 Pala then went to ground at his home near the city of Jolo (the seat of the Sultan of Sulu), on the island of Jolo.
 Colonel Hugh L. Scott, the governor of the District of Sulu, attempted to arrest Pala, but Pala's datu opposed this move.
 During the resulting fight, Pala escaped.
 He avoided capture for several months, setting up his own cotta and becoming a datu in his own right.
 Wood led an expedition against Pala but was ambushed by Moros from the Bud Dajo area with the help of Pala.
 Wood beat off the ambushers, and many of them found refuge in the volcanic crater of Bud Dajo.
 Wood determined that the Moros held too strong a position to assault with the forces at hand, and so he withdrew.

 Bud Dajo lies 6 mi from the city of Jolo and is an extinct volcano, 2,100 ft above sea level, steep, conical, and with thickly forested slopes.
 Only three major paths led up the mountain, and the thick growth kept the Americans from cutting new paths.
-However, there were many minor paths, known only to the Moros, which would allow them to resupply even if the main paths were blocked.
+However, there were many minor paths known only to the Moros that would allow them to resupply even if the main paths were blocked.
 The crater at the summit is 1,800 yds in circumference and easily defended.
 The mountain itself is 11 mi in circumference, making a siege difficult.